Microprinting: Usage

 Currency commonly exhibits the highest quality (smallest size) of microprint because it demands the highest level of counterfeiting deterrence.
 For example, on the series 2004 United States $20 bill, microprint is hidden within the border in the lower left corner of the obverse (front) side, as well as the Twenty USA background.

 Bank cheques, as well as various other items of value may also commonly leverage microprinting methods, but generally not of such extreme size.
-For example, personal bank cheques commonly place the characters MP next to the signature line of the check; these characters represent microprint and indicate that the signature line or other check features are actually microprinted characters.
+For example, personal bank cheques commonly place the characters MP next to the signature line of the cheque; these characters represent microprint and indicate that the signature line or other cheque features are actually microprinted characters.
 The microprinted characters are used as an anti-counterfeiting feature due to their difficulty in being reproduced while the prominent MP serves as an overt deterrent warning that the item employs microprint.

 While microprinting at some scales may be readable to the human eye without microscopy, there is no differentiation between microprinting at these different scales.

 The first US postage stamp to incorporate microprinting was the American Wildflower Series introduced by The United States Postal Service in 1992.
 It was also the first commemorative stamp wholly produced by offset lithography.
 The USPS has since issued other stamps with more complex microprinting incorporated along with dates, words, and abbreviations such as USPS and even entire stamp designs composed of microprint letters.

 There was passing interest in microprinting as a solution to book storage in libraries in the 1940s.
 Librarian Fremont Rider championed microprinting over micro-film for its reduced cost.
 He also suggested that entire books could be printed on the backs of library catalog cards, which are generally blank, replacing the storage of full-sized books on library shelves.

 Production

-Microprint of the smallest scale is only producible by hand using engraved offset printing plates or some other method of Intaglio (printmaking).
+Microprint of the smallest scale is only producible by hand using engraved offset printing plates or some other method of intaglio (printmaking).

 Digital microtext printers utilize specially designed fonts and ink for the purpose.
 The ink used is most commonly MICR (Magnetic Ink Character Recognition) toner particles but may also be polyester based toners and styrene acrylate polymer based toners.
 The ink is not limited to grayscale only, but may also use color toners or even more specialized toners containing dyes sensitive to ultraviolet or infrared radiation and producing fluorescence when exposed to those radiations.

-Microtext and microfonts

 Microprint of the scale capable by other printing methods cannot be produced by a digital printer regardless of the resolution of the device.
 Some digital fonts are designed specifically for the purpose of microprinting.
 These pseudo-microprint fonts are referred to as microtext.